Agriculture remains the most dangerous occupation in Britain, with 33 deaths recorded between 1 April 2025 and 1 April 2026.

 Although just 1% of the UK workforce is employed in farming, the sector accounts for around 20% of all workplace fatalities.
 The fatal injury rate is 22 times higher than the average across other industries.

-Since 1 April this year, a further six people have lost their lives.
-One agricultural worker was killed when a raised trailer collapsed on 30 April; another died on 5 May from injuries sustained while repairing a cattle gate.
+Since 1 April this year, six agricultural workers have lost their lives in the workplace.
+One was killed when a raised trailer collapsed on 30 April; another died on 5 May from injuries sustained while repairing a cattle gate.

 “We have sadly lost a member of the farming community every week for the last couple of months,” Jill Hewitt, chief executive of the National Association of Agricultural Contractors, told Farmers Weekly.
 “This is horrific, shocking and becoming far too common.”